 Bitumen

 Roof decorative elements like chimneys and skylights are considered ‘weak spots,’ requiring additional sealing.
 And bitumen, an asphalt-based sealant, makes for the ideal option.
 You can protect big and small areas of your housetop without breaking the bank.
-The bitumen roof seal cost can be between $1 to $2.20 per square foot installed.
+The bitumen roof seal cost can be between $1,50 and $2,50 per square foot installed.

 EPDM sheets